 I would love to tell you that we had a grand scheme to build a distributed team back in 2009 before remote work was trendy.

-My co-founder, Jeremy, and I lived in separate cities and were tied to our lives there.
+My co-founder, Jeremy, and I were living in separate cities and were tied to our lives there.
 I was working for Google in San Francisco and Jeremy was in film school at USC.

-When we started to hire more teammates in 2014, we already have 5 years of remote work experience under our belts.
+When we started to hire teammates in 2014, we already had 5 years of remote work experience under our belts.
 We weren't moving or turning back.
 We had to make it work.

 When the time came to grow, we looked for the right teammates regardless of their location.
 I'm still the only Tortuga employee in the Bay Area.
-To make remote work a rule, we defined one of our core values as "Working on our terms," i.e. remotely.
+To make remote work a rule, we defined one of our core values as "Working on Our Terms," i.e. remotely.